OWASP/www-project-threat-dragon/docs-2/development/collaboration.md

 Any word with a preceding colon (`:`) is a variable.
 Substitute the variables where appropriate.
 Variables will need to be URLEncoded.

+## Deep Links

+Threat Dragon supports the concept of deep linking.
+The deep links have changed from v1 due to the addition of identity providers.
+Please take note of the new structure.

 ### Git